stechstudio/laravel-jwt/README.md

 }
 ```

+### Custom payload merged

-Additionally the token payload (custom claims added to the JWT, not part of the core registered claim set) is merged onto the request attributes.
+The token payload (custom claims added to the JWT, not part of the core registered claim set) is merged onto the request attributes, so you can access these just like any other request attribute.

-So you can directly access `$request->foo` or `$request->get('foo')` or even `request('foo')` using the global request helper.
+If the JWT has a `foo` claim, you can directly access `$request->foo` or `$request->get('foo')` or even `request('foo')` using the global request helper.

-_**Note**: Yes this means we _really_ trust the payload in a validated JWT, since that might potentially override normal request parameters._
+_**Note**: When the payload is merged onto the request, there is a chance that we are stomping on some existing request attributes.
+Because we **really** trust the payload in a validated JWT, we prefer this behavior.
+However if you want to disable set `JWT_MERGE_PAYLOAD=false` in your .env file._